edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.2.md

 # INSTRUCTOR MUST COVER!!!

 ```
-Parts 3 - 14
+Parts 1 - 6
 ```

 # Objectives (Slack out to students, have unique students read each one and Instructor makes a comment after each one is read)

 * students will demonstrate their knowledge of scope in JavaScript by solving hard scoping problems
 * students will use click events with jQuery
+* students will explain to each other how to build a simple crystal game

-### 1. Student do (20 minutes)
+### 1. Instructor do (20 minutes)

+> now i'll build a mini version of the crystal game

+* *please just open up each file, instead of coding it out.*

+* *spend time going over each step.*

+* *stop at least 4 times and have students explain the code on the board to their partners.*

+* *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/1.html, demonstrate it, explain it*
+* *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/2.html, demonstrate it, explain it*
+* *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/3.html, demonstrate it, explain it*
+* *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/4.html, demonstrate it, explain it*
+* *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/5.html, demonstrate it, explain it*
+* *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/6.html, demonstrate it, explain it*
+* *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/7.html, demonstrate it, explain it*
+* *open up 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/8.html, demonstrate it, explain it*

+* *slack the code from 8.html to students*

+### 2. Partners do (10 minutes)

+* *if you haven't already slack the code from 4.2-in-class-exercises/1-instructor-do-simple_crystal_game/8.html to students*

+>go over the code with your partners.
+Explain every line to each other

+### 3. Partners do (20 minutes)
-Review Exercise: Fridge Magnets
+Exercise: Fridge Magnets

-* *Open this file into chrome and demo it for the class: 4.2-in-class-exercises/4.2.1_fridgeMagnets/fridge_solution folder.*
+* *Open this file into chrome and demo it for the class: 4.2-in-class-exercises/3-partners-do_fridgeMagnets/fridge_solution folder.*

-* *Give the files from the starter folder located in (4.2-in-class-exercises/fridge_starter) to students*
+* *Give the files from the starter folder located in (4.2-in-class-exercises/3-partners-do_fridgeMagnets/fridge_starter) to students*
 * *Slack this out to class*

 ```
-* You are provided with an HTML and an image
+* You are provided with HTML and an image
+* You will use jQuery
+* Make sure the fridge image is inside the same folder as your html file
+* Follow the steps inside the JavaScript portion of the html
-* You are tasked to create a web page that lets you create your own fridge message
+* You are tasked to create a web page that lets you create your own fridge messages
 	* The page must have all the letters of the alphabet and an underscore as buttons
 	* Whenever a button is hit, a letter will display on the fridge
 	* Make a clear button as well that will remove all the letters on the fridge
 ```

-### 2. Everyone do (10 minutes)
+### 4. Everyone do (10 minutes)

-* *Open the Code to the above exercise located in 4.2-in-class-exercises/4.2.1_fridgeMagnets folder.*
+* *Open the Code to the above exercise located in 4.2-in-class-exercises/3-partners-do_fridgeMagnets/fridge_solution/fridge.html into Sublime Text*

-* *Call on a student to go over the previous exercise*
+* *Call on students to go over the code on the screen*

-### 3. Instructor do (5 minutes)
+### 5. Instructor do (5 minutes)
 Intro to Lexical Environments:

 * *DO NOT SPEND MORE THAN 5 MINUTES ON THIS.
-Students are going to be lost.
-Please don't drone on.
-Don't go into what lexical scopes are and how they are different from other programming languages.
+Otherwise students are going to get lost.
+Don't go into what lexical scope is and how it is different from other programming languages.
 DO NOT CONFUSE THEM!*

 > Scope goes up in JS.